wizo06/japanese/docs/grammar/fundamentals/particles.md

 The particle 「を」 has many functions.
 We'll look at a few basic ones below.
 The kana 「を」 is normally pronounced as 「を」, but when it's used as a particle, it's pronounced as 「お」.
 You might ocassionally hear it actually being pronounced as 「を」 in some songs.

-???+ info "Function 1: Marks the object of an action"
+???+ info "Function 1: Marks the direct object of an action"
     **Example 1**

     - ==水を== 飲む